ShreyaBiltheria/OIBSIP/README.md

 Objective: Develop a machine learning model to classify iris flowers into three species: setosa, versicolor, and virginica based on their measurements.

-Implementation:Out of all models, Logistic Regression was selected for classification, achieving an accuracy of 97.37%.
+Implementation: Out of all models, Logistic Regression was selected for classification, achieving an accuracy of 97.37%.

 Dataset: https://www.kaggle.com/datasets/saurabh00007/iriscsv